-You will cover a wide variety of topics with a focus on how French-speaking society has been shaped, socially and culturally, and how it continues to change.
-In the first year, you will study aspects of the social context, together with aspects of the artistic life of French-speaking countries.
+Students will cover a wide variety of topics with a focus on how French-speaking society has been shaped, socially and culturally, and how it continues to change.
+In the first year, students will study aspects of the social context, together with aspects of the artistic life of French-speaking countries.
 In the second year you will cover further aspects of the social background, this time focusing on issues such as life for those on the margins of French-speaking society as well as looking at the positive influences that diversity brings.
-You will also study aspects of the political landscape in a French-speaking country, looking at immigration from the political perspective and at the way in which political power is expressed through action such as strikes and demonstrations.
+Students will also study aspects of the political landscape in a French-speaking country, looking at immigration from the political perspective and at the way in which political power is expressed through action such as strikes and demonstrations.
 Teenagers and the extent to which they are politically engaged looks towards the future of political life in French-speaking society.
+Students will learn the language in the context of French-speaking countries and the issues and influences which have shaped them.